olefriis/simplepvr-frontend-xbmc/README.md

         rake package

-PLEASE NOTE: Before installing a newly generated ZIP file, be sure to clean XBMC's cache containing your old ZIP file:
+PLEASE NOTE: Before installing a newly generated ZIP file, be sure to shut down XBMC and clean XBMC's cache containing your old ZIP file (Boy, I spent a lot of time fooling around before finding this...):

 		rm -rf ~/Library/Application\ Support/XBMC/addons/packages/plugin.video.simplepvr*

-(Boy, I spent a lot of time fooling around before finding this...)

 After installing the plug-in, you can edit it directly in the XBMC installation (on MacOS):